GestSIS/GestSIS_Alarm/README.md

 ## Structure

-- The project name is `gestsis_alarm`, in it, there is two projects :
+- The project name is `gestsis_alarm`, in it, there is two applications :
   - `admin_panel` containing all the code for the admin view
   - `mail_parser` containing all the code for retrieving mails and parsing the PDF in it